saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 Reye syndrome after influenza virus infection.
 •	 Residents of nursing homes and other long-term care

-fforts should focus on vaccination of persons at higher risk for medical complications attributable to severe influenza who do not have contraindications.
+forts should focus on vaccination of persons at higher risk for medical complications attributable to severe influenza who do ot have contraindications.
 These persons include the following no hierarchy is implied by order of listing):
 •	 All children aged 6 through 59 months.
 •	 All persons aged ≥50 years.
 •	 Adults and children who have chronic pulmonary (including asthma), cardiovascular (excluding isolated hypertension), renal, hepatic, neurologic, hematologic, or metabolic disorders (including diabetes mellitus).

 ## Page 12

-c
-sco s ste tw t
-C
-Ge e a
-est
-act ceGu de
-es o
-mmunization (42).
-For persons who have mild or asymptomatic OVID-19, further deferral might be considered to avoid nfusing COVID-19 symptoms with postvaccination reactions. ecause recommendations for vaccination of this population ight continue to evolve, clinicians should check CDC guidance ttps://www.cdc.gov/vaccines/pandemic-guidance/index.html) r up-to-date information.
+ecause recommendations for vaccination of this population ight continue to evolve, clinicians should check CDC guidance ttps://www.cdc.gov/vaccines/pandemic-guidance/index.html) r up-to-date information.

-p
-y
 However, such persons need not be restricted from caring for or visiting less severely immunocompromised persons.
 Influenza Vaccination of Persons with COVID-19